sakhawat-hossain-cw/react-native-aamarpay/README.md

 // set isTestMode to false when aamarpay in production const isTestMode = true;

-//For Testing Purpose, use following Store ID and Signature Key const storeId = 'aamarpay';
+//For Testing Purpose, use SANDBOX Store ID and Signature Key and
-const signatureKey = '28c78bb1f45112f5d40b956fe104645a';
+//For Production, use your Store ID and Signature Key provided by aamarPay const storeId = '';
-//For Production, use your Store ID and Signature Key (provided by aamarPay)
+const signatureKey = '';

 const jsonURLs: JSONURLs = {
   success_url: "https://www.example.com/success_url",